NaincyKumariKnoldus/linux-notes/Day1: Overview of linux.md

 7. `-p option`: It prints the type of the processor.
 8. `-i option`: It prints the platform of the hardware.
 9. `-o option`: It prints the name of the operating system.

+### What is systemd.unit(5)?
+The number basically corresponds to the section of the manual page. \
+Section 1 for General Commands , Section 2 for System Calls, Section 3 for Library functions, covering in particular the C standard library, Section 4 for Special files (usually devices, those found in /dev) and drivers, Section 5 for File formats and conventions, Section 6 for Games and screensavers, Section 7 for Miscellanea, Section 8 for System administration commands and daemons.

+### Difference between Systemd and initd?
+The `init` process forces services to be launched in a particular sequence.
+It makes each process dependent on another process which can lead to delay. \
+Whereas `systemd` is used to run the system services in parallel.
+It is helpful in removing unnecessary delays and boosting up the initialization process.

+### Whichis and whereis command?
+Whereis is a command line utility that allows you to find the location of the binary, source and manual pages files. \
+         Ex: `$ whereis bash` \
+Whichis command in linux used to locate the executable file. \
+        Ex: `$ which cpp python java`